 The changes to the metabolic tests were not so clear.
 This had improved and I certainly noticed this on the treadmill test finding it much easier than the first time round.
 The fact I was many kilos lighter by this time impacted greatly on the changes here so it was hard to attribute improvement to improved cardiovascular fitness from all the exercise as opposed to just the weight loss.

 Given the above its not surprising I also lost muscle mass and this was most noticeable in the upper body which is a pattern I expect on my longer hikes as I’m not lifting weights.
-I found by the end of the trip my pack, which was quite comfortable at the start of the trip, was starting to dig into my shoulders as all the padding had disappeared.
+I found by the end of the trip my pack, which was quite comfortable at the start of the trip, was starting to dig into my shoulders as all of my padding had disappeared.

 The reduced weight that I was carrying also meant as expected that my snoring had greatly reduced.